+In this article, we examine the benefits of cloud migration for energy, oil, and gas.
 We are all aware of the 2022 ransomware attack on US Colonial Pipeline.
 Hugely damaging it led President Biden to declare a State of Emergency as several gas supplies ran dry.
-Whilst splashed across the global media it was one of 35 major incidents recorded over the last five years by S&P Global Platts Oil Security Sentinel.
+It was one of 35 major incidents recorded over the last five years by S&P Global Platts Oil Security Sentinel.

-Such attacks are extremely concerning for an industry that relies so heavily on huge volumes of daily generated real-time data, analytics, and a cohesive and connected IT ecosystem to remain one-step ahead of the competition.
+Such attacks are extremely concerning.
+Particularly for an industry that relies so heavily on huge volumes of data and analytics.
+As well as a cohesive and connected IT ecosystem to remain one-step ahead of the competition.

 Big Data assets related to oil and gas reservoir simulation, drilling and production system controls, personnel safety measures, and malformations in tankers and pipelines, are fundamental to improving how a company operates when it comes to oil and gas exploration and their production efficiencies.

-As with other organisations, cloud storage offers huge potential to those operating within Energy, Oil, and Gas, by removing vast amounts of data from in-house servers.
+As with other organisations, cloud storage offers huge potential to those operating within Energy, Oil, and Gas.
+It removes vast amounts of data from in-house servers.
 In so doing it provides the following advantages which help harness the power and efficiencies of the data collected:

-Improve Cost Efficiencies: Energy, oil and gas organisations must manage, assess, and analyse huge volumes and varieties of data, which can be expensive to store on-premises or on their own infrastructure.
+Energy, oil and gas organisations must manage, assess, and analyse huge volumes and varieties of data.
+This can be expensive to store on-premises or on their own infrastructure.
 This will become more demanding as they adopt IoT technologies and generate more data sets to analyse.
-Storing data on the cloud provides the flexibility of increasing or decreasing Cloud usage, as required, which can help address initial CAPEX requirements.
+Storing data on the cloud provides the flexibility of increasing or decreasing Cloud usage.
+Which can help address initial CAPEX requirements.

 Those organisations within the energy, oil and gas industry adhere to multiple compliance regulations including those from EPA, OPEC, and FERC.
-In addition, they may have invested heavily in bespoke critical systems to prevent security gaps from cyber threats, and these may become obsolete, vulnerable, or more challenging to update.
+In addition, they may have invested heavily in bespoke critical systems to prevent security gaps from cyber threats.
+These may become obsolete, vulnerable, or more challenging to update.

-If you are considering your next step, Brightsolid Cloud Migrations or Cloud Professional Services can help assess your unique requirements and put together the best plan for your organisation.
+Are you are considering your next step in cloud migration for energy, oil and gas?
+Brightsolid Cloud Migrations or Cloud Professional Services can help assess your unique requirements.
+We can put together the best plan for your organisation.